Calling My Phone: Music video

 The music video was released on February 12, 2021, and was directed by Cam Busby.
 It mainly features the rappers going through different situations while trying to move on from past relationships.

 It has more than 138 million views as of April 2022.

 Commercial performance

-In the United States, "Calling My Phone" debuted at number three on the Billboard Hot 100 chart, becoming both Lil Tjay and 6lack's highest-charting single on the chart, also marking the first single for both of them to hit the Top 10.
+In the United States, "Calling My Phone" debuted at number three on the Billboard Hot 100 chart, number two on the Global 200, and number one on the Canadian Hot 100, becoming both Lil Tjay and 6lack's highest-charting single and first top 10 on all charts.